Elias Disney: Construction

+Crane farm

 A neighboring family had two adolescent children involved in a car barn robbery, and Disney feared that crime would taint his own children.

-On March 5, 1906, he bought a 40 acre farm near Marceline, Missouri for $3,000, or $75 per acre.
+On March 5, 1906, he bought a 40 acre farm near Marceline, Missouri, for $3,000, or $75 per acre.

 Its previous owner William E. Crane had died in November 1905.
-Crane was a veteran of the American Civil War and his house predated the foundation of Marceline.
+Crane was a veteran of the American Civil War, and his house predated the foundation of Marceline.

 On April 3, Disney bought an adjoining tract of about 5 acre from Crane's widow for an additional $450.

-Marceline was still accessible from Chicago, but provided a rural setting, and Disney's younger brother Robert owned a 440 acre farm west of the city.
+Marceline was still accessible from Chicago but provided a rural setting, and Disney's younger brother Robert owned a 440 acre farm west of the city.

 Disney and his family settled on the farm in April.

-The Crane Farm had orchards of apples, peaches, and plums, and fields of grain.
+The Crane Farm had orchards of apples, peaches, and plums and fields of grain.
 The farm animals included pigs, chickens, horses, and cows.
 The Disneys had a telephone connection by 1907.

 In 1907, Disney convinced some of his fellow farmers to join the American Society of Equity, a farmer's union aiming to consolidate the members' buying power.

 Herbert and Raymond Disney never liked life on the farm.
 They moved out around the fall of 1908, heading back to Chicago, where they found work as clerks.

 The family sold the farm on November 28, 1910, as Disney fell ill.
 He was suffering from typhoid fever, followed by pneumonia.
-The Disneys lived in a rented house in Marceline, probably at 508 North Kansas Avenue.
-Until 1911, when they moved to Kansas City, Missouri.
+The Disneys lived in a rented house in Marceline, probably at 508 North Kansas Avenue, until 1911, when they moved to Kansas City, Missouri.
 They lived in a rented house at 2706 East Thirty-first Street.
 They stayed there until they bought their own modest home in September 1914.
 It was situated at 3028 Bellefontaine Street.

+Newspapers and O-Zell

 On July 1, 1911, Disney purchased a newspaper delivery route for The Kansas City Star.
 It extended from the Twenty-seventh Street to the Thirty-first Street, and from Prospect Avenue to Indiana Avenue.
 Roy and Walt were put to work delivering the newspapers.
 The Disneys delivered the morning newspaper Kansas City Times to about 700 customers and the evening and Sunday Star to more than 600.
 Their customers increased with time.
 Disney also delivered butter and eggs to his newspaper customers.
 They were imported from a dairy farm in Marceline.

 Disney sold the paper route on March 17, 1917.
 He had been investing in the O-Zell Company of Chicago since 1912 and moved back to the city in 1917 to take an active role in its management.
 The Disneys rented a flat at 1523 Ogden Avenue.

+Retirement and carpentry

 He retired from management work in 1920 and moved back to Kansas City.
 He was again listed as a carpenter.
-He moved to Portland, Oregon by the fall (autumn September–October) of 1921.
+He moved to Portland, Oregon, by the fall (autumn September–October) of 1921.
 His son Herbert had earlier moved to this city.